 ALIVE! : (ALexandrians InVolved Ecumenically) is a 501(c)3 nonprofit organization of volunteers from over 40 religious congregations and the community working together to help those in need.
 Founded in 1969, ALIVE! is the largest private safety net for the needy in the city of Alexandria, addressing short-term to long-term needs for those less fortunate in our community.
 ALIVE! serves thousands of Alexandrians annually with shelter; low-cost early childhood education and childcare; financial help for rent, utilities, medical care and other critical needs; emergency food; and deliveries of donated furniture and housewares.
 The Trinity community supports ALIVE! in several ways.
 Nonperishable food donations are collected every April and November for ALIVE!'s food pantry.
 Trinity members and friends are major supporters of the annual Step ALIVE! walkathon in Alexandria on the first Sunday in May, which raises funds to support the attendance of preschool-age children from low-income families at ALIVE!'s Child Development Center.
-On two Saturday mornings every July, Trinity members are asked to help the ALIVE!
+On a Saturday morning in mid September, Trinity members are asked to help the ALIVE!
 Furniture Program by spending 3 to 4 hours with an ALIVE! box truck, driver, and other volunteers picking up donated furniture and delivering it to households of Alexandrians in need.
 As they have since ALIVE!'s founding in 1969, Trinity members individually support ALIVE!'s many programs with their time, energy, and financial assistance, in addition to an annual financial contribution from Trinity's Missions.
 To learn more about ALIVE!, visit www.alive-inc.org.
 For additional information or to learn about volunteer opportunities contact Mary Gillman.

 Bikes for the World: